-The Board believes that the combination of the various qualifications, skills, and experience of the 2023 director nominees will continue to contribute to an effective and well-functioning Board.
-Due in part to stockholder feedback, board refreshment and diversity, equity, and inclusion ("DE&I") continue to be important considerations of our Board.
-For more information on our nomination process, refer to the Corporate Governance sections of this proxy statement.
+The Board believes that the combination of the various qualifications, skills, and experience of the 2024 director nominees will continue to contribute to an effective and well-functioning Board.
+Due in part to stockholder feedback, board refreshment continues to be an important consideration of our Board.
+For more information on our nomination process, refer to the Corporate Governance section of this proxy statement.